Marcus Harris (wide receiver, born 1989)

-Marcus "Soup" Harris (born March 1, 1989) is a former American football wide receiver.
+Marcus Ryan "Soup" Harris (born March 1, 1989) is an American former professional football wide receiver.
 He played college football at Murray State University.
-He has also been a member of the Detroit Lions, Tennessee Titans, Omaha Nighthawks, Iowa Barnstormers, New York Giants, and Baltimore Brigade.
+He was a member of the Detroit Lions, Tennessee Titans, Omaha Nighthawks, Iowa Barnstormers, New York Giants, and Baltimore Brigade.

-Early years
+Early life

 Harris played quarterback for Kirkwood High School in Kirkwood, Missouri.
 He earned second-team all-state honors after passing for 1,800 yards and rushing for 450 yards his senior year.
 He also led the Pioneers to the class 5A state championship game, where they lost to Raymore-Peculiar High School.
 He was named first-team all-conference his junior and senior seasons.
 Harris was named honorable mention all-state after his junior year in which he threw for 2,423 yards.

 College career

 Harris played football from 2007 to 2010 with the Murray State Racers.
 He finished his college career with 217 receptions, 2,479 receiving yards and 21 receiving touchdowns.